Kaileshwaran13/CS50-Python/README.md

 ### HI

-This is a project based on the how calculator works
+This is a project based on the how calculator works and basic arithmetic operations

 We are getting the input as strings

 We are splitting the datas to find the operation type

   - Add

   - Sub